mendersoftware/mender-docs/10.Downloads/docs.md

 installation alternatives.

-To install `mender-configure` using Mender APT repository, follow the instructions for [installing `mender-client` using the APT repository](#install-using-the-apt-repository).
+To install `mender-configure` using Mender APT repository, follow the instructions for [installing Mender clients using the APT repository](#install-using-the-apt-repository).
 After the final step, install `mender-configure` using the package manager: